frenck/spook/README.md

 next release.

-This integration comes with absolutely 0/zero/zip/nada/noppes support, and has less documentation then the quirks of my partner.
+This integration comes with absolutely 0/zero/zip/nada/noppes support, and has less documentation than the quirks of my partner.

 Above all, this integration may just break your setup in an way that is not recoverable.
 Nor will it provide you with a tissue